Pshy0/pshy-license/README.md

 - Modified versions must be identified as such.

-- Modified versions must be released with the same license.
+- Modified versions must be released with the same license, or an equivalent license.
 This restriction only applies to individual components.
-It does not apply to the project using those components as a whole.
+It does not apply to the whole project using the PSHY-licensed components.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,